SergioCoboLopez/ELN_Sergio/docs/july_23/week_5.md

 I don't know where to start doing this, so I will just start with the github pages.

+I made some progress on the documentation of the model for the metabolic machine.

+I think I should fix the presentation tomorrow, add small figures for the website, and check qr codes.
+Maybe install goldsim in someone else's laptop.

 ## August 04